aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/encryptionmethod/_index.md

 public enum EncryptionMethod extends Enum<EncryptionMethod>
 ```

-Encryption/decryption methods can be used with zip archive.
+Encryption/decryption methods can be used with a ZIP archive.
 ## Fields

 | Field | Description |